corda/corda-docs-portal/content/en/docs/corda-os/4.4/shell.md

 ### Work with flows

 Use the different flow commands available to make changes on the ledger.
 You can `start`, `kill`, `watch`, or `list` flows.
-You can also perform several commands that help to manage flows that have encountered an error.
-These are: `retry`, `pause`, `pauseAll`, `retryAllPaused`, `pauseAllHospitalized`, and `retryAllPausedHospitalized`.
 You may also find it useful to query flow data.

 #### Query flow data